paulca55/hubspot-local-development/README.md

 1. In your current working directory run `npx hs init` in your terminal and follow the on screen prompts to create the `hubspot.config.yml` config file.
 2. Firstly, you’ll be guided to create a personal CMS access key to enable authenticated access to your account via the local development tools.
 You’ll be prompted to press `Enter` when you’re ready to open the **Personal CMS Access Key** page in your default browser.
 This page will allow you to view or generate your personal access key, if necessary.
 Copy your access key and paste it in the terminal.
 3. Next, you’ll enter a name for the account.
 This name is only seen and used by you, For example, you might use `DEV` if you're using a developer sandbox or `PROD` if you’re using a full customer account.
-This name will be used when running commands.
+This name will be used when running commands (e.g. `npx hs upload --account=<name> <src> <dest>`)

-_Note: `hubspot.config.yml` supports multiple portal entries.
+_Note: the `hubspot.config.yml` file supports multiple portal entries.
 The easiest way to add more portals after you already have a `hubspot.config.yml` file is to use `npx hs auth`._

+_Note: you can add `defaultPortal: <account_name>` the `hubspot.config.yml` file to set which account you'd like to be the default.
+You can exclude the `--account=` option from your commands, commands will reference that default portal._

 _Note: the `hubspot.config.yml` file has been added to the `.gitignore` file so that it won't be added to your git repo to help keep your API key safe._